michaeldfaber/spocker/README.md

 # Spocker

-A tool that runs locally and allows you to create a mock API endpoint by filling out a small form on a dashboard.
+A tool that makes creating mock API endpoints as simple as filling out a small form on a dashboard.

 A work in progress.

-Written in Svelte and Go.
+Built with Svelte and Go.

 ## Downloads